 Normal skin cells grow deep in the skin and rise to the surface about once a month.
 When you have psoriasis, this process takes place too fast.
 Dead skin cells build up on the skin's surface.

-- Bacteria or viral infections, including strep throat and upper respiratory infections
+- Bacterial or viral infections, including strep throat and upper respiratory infections (such as a cold)

 - Dry air or dry skin